Paint and Upholstery:

 “ This is one of the last gallant 600 in Britain.
 First created over 40 years ago, the Beetle has become a legend in the history of the motor car.
 Loveable and ever reliable, the Beetle is a breed apart.
 Your very last chance to buy a part of motoring history.
 The Last Edition.”

-It appears that the planned intention was that the 300 Diamond Silver examples were to be the actual “Last Edition” models and celebrated as such with special display plaques announcing that fact complete with a sequential serial number.
+It appears that the planned intention was that the 300 Diamond Silver examples were to be the actual “Last Edition” models and celebrated as such with special display plaques announcing that fact, complete with a sequential serial number.

-In reality many of the 340 cars in solid colour paintwork from that last importation batch of 640 (not 600 as initially advertised) were displayed in dealer showrooms in the winter of 1977 under the “Last Edition” banners with purchasers sincerely believing that they were buying one of the Edition stock.
+In reality, many of the 340 cars in solid colour paintwork from that last importation batch of 640 (not 600 as initially advertised) were displayed in dealer showrooms in the winter of 1977 and the New Year of 1978 under the “Last Edition” banners with purchasers sincerely believing that they were buying a “Last Edition”.
+Just to further compound the matter, some Dealerships received stocks of the solid colour models well ahead of the ones finished in Diamond Silver.

-A few examples of where a Diamond Silver car displayed with the :”Last Edition” promotional showroom material and matched up to its plaque did exist in the winter of 1977/78.
+A few examples of where a Diamond Silver car displayed with the” Last Edition” promotional showroom material and matched up to its plaque did exist in the winter of 1977/78.
 One such occasion is recorded on the highly recommended resource of the Last Edition Beetle Register website.

 Sales Literature: